marysabelmejia/real-time-bus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The original project, found under mapanimation.js, showed a marker moving along the stops of a bus route between MIT and Harvard.
-I updated the code (mapanimation - Modified.js) to move along the stops of Bus 28 from Boston Latin Academy (my alma mater) to the vicinty of my childhood home.
+The original project, found under .mapanimation.js, showed a marker moving along the stops of a bus route between MIT and Harvard.
+I updated the code (.mapanimation - Modified.js) to move along the stops of Bus 28 from Boston Latin Academy (my alma mater) to the vicinty of my childhood home.
 I also changed the center location and the marker's initial location (from MIT to BLA).
 Additionally, I modified the style of the button (i.e. rounded edges, background color, text color).

 <p align="right">(<a href="#top">back to top</a>)</p>